sunaku/binman/README.markdown

     require 'binman/rakefile'

-It will pre-build UNIX man page files for your `bin/` scripts into a `man/` directory so that your end-users do not need the markdown to roff converter installed in order to view your man pages!
+This task pre-builds UNIX man page files for your `bin/` scripts into a `man/` directory so that your end-users do not need the Markdown to Roff converter installed in order to view the man pages embedded therein!

-### In your gemspec

-To automatically build and include your UNIX man page files in your gem packages, add the following line to the top of your `*.gemspec` file:

-    require 'binman/gemspec'

-Doing this also adds binman as a runtime and development gem dependency.

 ------------------------------------------------------------------------------
 License